garrandall/popular-music-data/tracks/baby--you-ve-got-what-it-takes--dinah-washington-brook-benton.md

 You know it takes a lot of kissin'
 (Tell me about it)
 To make a romance sweet (uh huh)
-Ooh, it takes a lot of lovin' to make my life complete Mmm, and it takes a lot of woman to knock me off my feet And baby, you've got what it takes
+Oh it takes a lot of lovin' to make my life complete Mmm, and it takes a lot of woman to knock me off my feet And baby, you've got what it takes